 As an end-of-life doula, I assist with funerals, memorial services and so much more.
 These gatherings of loved ones come with a variety of comforting traditions and no two ceremonies are alike.
 During the pandemic, attending services in person hasn’t been much of an option.
 Let’s bring them back to life.
 Why should we have funerals and memorial services?
 They’re important for many reasons.

 Thanks to technology, many daily routines can be done effectively online.
 Office work, for example.
 Some of us attend school, shop for groceries, and reconnect with friends who live on the other side of the world.

-The internet has helped during an otherwise difficult and isolating year.
+The internet has helped during an otherwise difficult and isolating few years.
 But it can only do so much.

 As society re-opens, some of us are still in a remote mindset.
 A recent funeral service had more attendees online than in person.

 Grief rituals play an important role in almost every religion and culture.
 Certainly, important components of these traditions involve honoring the dead and the disposition of their bodies.